splunk/observability-workshop/docs/victorops/integrations/detector.md

     multipass shell ${INSTANCE}
     ```

-Create the following environment variables to use in the Terraform steps below.
-The 1st three variables should be stored in your `values document` if you have been populating it as you have worked through this module.
-You can populate the final two now then simply copy all five lines into your terminal window where you downloaded the terraform files in the previous step.
+The three required variables should be stored in your `values.txt` if you have been populating it as you have worked through this module.

 === "Variables"